 How to Grow and Care

-Prefers a full sun location but can tolerate a small amount of shade for part of the day.
-Does well in hot dry areas but benefits from some watering but can be drought tolerant for several weeks at a time.
+Jewels of Opar prefers a full sun location but can tolerate a small amount of shade for part of the day.
+Does well in hot dry areas but benefits from some watering.
+It can be drought tolerant for several weeks at a time.
 Does best in sandy and well drained soils and is tolerant of poor soils and heat.
 Excellent for rock gardens and hot areas where not to much else grows.

 The lime green leaves brighten up any garden and it makes a wonderful border plant or addition to any flower garden.
 It will reseed itself once established.
 Just thin out the seedlings or transplant them to where you want them.
 If reseeding is undesirable dead head as seeds form.
 Sadly seeds usually form on same stalks that are still flowering so this is often hard to do.